 - When an oxygen concentrator is running normally, it generates heat that dries the air as it enters the sieve beds.
 To prevent damage to the sieve material in your oxygen concentrators, never turn off a concentrator that is attached to the manifold of a running HVO system!
 When the compressor in the headbox runs, it will draw humid atmospheric air into the cold concentrator, which eventually (after many hours) may cause the sieve material to become damp and to lose efficiency.

 - If the space that houses your HVO system is enclosed and not sufficiently ventilated, you may not get maximum efficiency from your concentrators.
-A fresh supply of atmospheric air will ensure that your concentrators receive adequate oxygen to produce a high purity oxygen gas stream.
+A fresh supply of atmospheric air will ensure that your concentrators receive adequate oxygen to produce a high percentage oxygen gas stream.

 - If the temperature is too hot (above 90°F / 32.2°C) or too cold (below 40°F / 4.4°C), the concentrators will not operate efficiently.
 Likewise for humidity: if it is consistently above 90%, you will most likely see a degradation in efficiency over time.